Seoul Metropolitan Subway rolling stock: Help for English Speakers

 All trains in Seoul have both English and Korean announcements regarding each train stop.
 In addition, a map displays their names in both Korean and Latin characters.
-Many trains also have a LED display above a door or in the middle of the train car that displays information in Korean and English, though many side signs have been removed from trains due to their reduced visibility with the advent of platform screen doors.
+Many trains also have a LED display above a door or in the middle of the train car that displays information in Korean and English.
+However, many destination signs from the sides of the train have been removed due to their reduced visibility with the installation of platform screen doors.
 Some of the newest trains feature LCD screens above the doors or the middle of the train that display short commercials and station information.

 Fleet

 Seoul Metro & Korail

-All cars are 19.6 meters in length, 3.12 meters in width, and 3.8 meters in height.
-Newer trains operated by Seoul Metro are usually given the same number as the trains they are intended to replace.
+All cars are 19.5 meters in length, 3.12 meters in width, and 3.8 meters in height.
+(63.98 feet in length, 10.24 feet in width, and 12.47 feet in height.)
+Newer trains operated by Seoul Metro are usually given the same variables because they are intended to replace older trains.

 All trains on Lines 5-8 are equipped with an ATO (Automatic Train Operation) systems.
-However, there is always a driver on board in case of a failure in the ATO system.
+As a backup, there is always a driver on board in case of a failure in the ATO system.